Shelikhov-Golikov Company: Operations

 The first company expedition was sent during 1783 under the command of Shelikhov, with the intention to make several permanent trading posts.
 The first post was created at Three Saints Bay on Kodiak Island in 1784.
 During that year, Shelikhov lead a small militia in the Awa'uq Massacre against Alutiiqs living on the island.
 Before Shelikhov's departure in 1786, Promyshlenniki, Aleuts from the Fox Islands and Alutiiq created company stations on Cook Inlet, Cape Saint Elias and Afognak Island.
-Shelikov's commercial activities in the Aleutian Islands during 1790 and 1791, with creation of several additional ventures.
-These included the Baptist Company (named after a SGC vessel), the Unalaska Company and the Northeastern Company.
+Shelikov's commercial activities in the Northern Pacific expanded in subsequent years.
+The North Eastern and Baptist companies were founded in 1790; in the following year the Unalaska Company was formed.
 The operational quarters were moved to Pavlovskaya in 1792.

 Interest in monopoly

 Shelikhov departed for Irkutsk on 22 May 1786, intending to inform the Imperial Government of his commercial activities.
 Both he and his partner Golikov sought a monopoly amongst Russian fur traders in North America from Empress Catherine II.
 It was argued that only a single consolidated Russian company could be effective against British and American entrepreneurs active in the region.
 Government subsidies were petitioned for as well, hoped to bolster the operational capacity of the company.
 Additionally, soldiers of the Russian Imperial Army were requested to be stationed at company outposts.

 Ivan V. Yakoby, the Governor-General of Irkutsk, forwarded the requests from the merchants.
 The official noted that because "those charged with collecting the iasak had often misused their powers", many Alaskan Natives "shunned any allegiance and had attempted to take vengeance on the Russians in any way they could." and advised the iasak be made voluntary for the indigenous of the New World.
 The College of Commerce supporting giving Golikov and Shelikhov "a noninterest-bearing loan of 200,000 rubles, to be repaid in installments over twenty years..." as the financial advisors felt the Imperial Government could draw profits by "collecting 10 percent duties for imported and exported goods."
-The Empress gave gifts to two men, pleased of the "new lands and peoples" discovered by the merchants.
+The Empress gave gifts to two merchants, pleased of their discoveries.
 Despite the support of government officials, Catherine refused to stray from her laissez-faire economic policies and declined granting a monopoly to the Irkutsk entrepreneurs.